HTTP Headers

 When you are on website A and click a link and navigate to website B, the request to server B includes a referer header saying the user was referred from website A.

 The referrer policy is something that, for example, website A above would set to control how it is referred to in the header of the request to website B servers.
 Assuming I understand this correctly, this means that referrer-policy is your website informing user-agents (browsers) how you want to be referred to.
-The referrer headers your website servers receive from incoming requests were controlling by the incoming website's referrer policy, not yours.
+The referrer headers your website servers receive from incoming requests were controlled by the incoming website's referrer policy, not yours.

 strict-origin-when-cross-origin